European Shorthair Cat

 Health

-European Shorthair cats have dense coats that don't require a whole lot of care, however they do benefit from one or two weekly brushing sessions.
-You might also want to teach your cat to accept routine dental care and frequent toenail trims.
+European Shorthair cats have dense, short coats that don't require a whole lot of care, however they do benefit from one or two weekly brushing sessions.
+Teach your cat to accept routine teeth brushing and trim the nails every one to two weeks.

-Because European Shorthair cats do have a pronounced lazy side and a tendency to become overweight, you might find that it’s necessary to encourage active play.
-Whether this is the case or not, you’ll want to treat your cat to plenty of toys including interactive options and enticing battery-operated cat toys that move on their own or make sounds that mimic prey.
+To make sure your European Shorthair cat does not become overweight, you might find that it’s necessary to encourage active play.
+Treat your cat to plenty of toys including interactive options and enticing battery-operated cat toys that move on their own or make sounds that mimic prey.

 Save your furniture and help your cat stay strong and flexible by providing them with a cat tree and at least one scratching post.

-The European Shorthair cat has a reputation for maintaining great health.
-This breed has no known genetic issues ,but obesity can be a problem.
+The European Shorthair cat has a reputation for great health.
+This breed has no known genetic issues, but as with most cats, obesity can be a problem.
 Appropriate diet and ample activity can help prevent this issue from ever popping up.

 History